Coldaine/PowerMCPUnity/README.md

 ### UnityNaturalMCPServer
 An MCP server implementation provided as a Unity Package that behaves as a `Streamable HTTP` server.

-Clients that support `Streamable HTTP`, such as `Github Copilot + VSCode`, can communicate directly with Unity Editor through this server.
+Clients that support `Streamable HTTP`, such as `Github Copilot(VSCode)`, can communicate directly with Unity Editor through this server.

 ### stdio-to-streamable-http
 A Node.js-based stdio MCP server that relays communication between MCP clients and Unity.